-Maybe the idea is to start with a clean slate in Office 365.
+Maybe the idea is to start with a clean slate in Microsoft 365.
 Actually, cleaning up content before or while we move it is done on every project that we do.
 Our suite of utilities shows you details about the amount of content along with when it was last accessed so you can decide whether to move the content or not.
 You do want to take this opportunity to clean things up – but starting your employees over with blank sites would be disheartening.
-There’s nothing more frustrating than having to recreate content and adoption of Office 365 will be impacted.
+There’s nothing more frustrating than having to recreate content and adoption of Microsoft 365 will be impacted.

 If the budget is the issue, we could give you a cost model for migrating different departments (say a certain cost for moving over Marketing – they could decide whether it’s worth the cost or not).